-The safari includes the best parks of East Africa with very tasteful, high-end Safari lodges.
-With highly qualified guides and only 4 people to a Land Rover, you will be sure to see an abundance of wildlife, in style and comfort.
+The safari includes the best parks of East Africa with very tasteful, high-end tented safari lodges.
+With highly qualified guides and spacious Landcruisers, you will be sure to see an abundance of wildlife, in style and comfort.

 Itinerary at a Glance

-- Transfer to Arusha for dinner and overnight at Arumero Lodge
+- Transfer to Arusha for dinner and overnight at Moivaro Lodge

 - A day to recover from your long flight.
 Enjoy walking trails through the coffee plantations or do some souvenir shopping in town